 Since we ate most of the time in Lahaina and Kahana, I can only give you recommendations in these two cities.
 If you stay in Kahana, you should check out the Maui Brewing Co.
 It’s Hawaii’s largest craft brewery and serves delicious food – including vegetarian and even vegan dishes.

-In Lahaina we enjoyed a great burger and sunset at Cheeseburger in Paradise.
-It’s an oceanfront restaurant with great burgers and a beautiful view over the ocean.
-Other restaurants I can recommend are Surfside Pizza Maui, where you get oven fresh pizza as you like it, and the Cool Cat Café, where you also can enjoy delicious burgers.
+In Lahaina, we enjoyed a great burger and sunset at Cheeseburger in Paradise.
+It’s an oceanfront restaurant with great burgers and a beautiful view of the ocean.
+Other restaurants I can recommend are Surfside Pizza Maui, where you get oven-fresh pizza as you like it, and the Cool Cat Café, where you also can enjoy delicious burgers.

 Last but not least: banana bread.
 It’s very popular on Maui, so you won’t have a hard time finding it.
 We loved it and bought a whole bread, which didn’t last long!

 Where to stay on Maui

 I must say, finding cheap accommodation wasn’t that easy at all.
 Maybe it was so expensive because I searched for it for only 2 months in advance.
 But I guess Hawaii is just expensive.
 Luckily, I found a nice resort for my boyfriend and me for a reasonable price.
 The Kahana Falls Resort is situated 20 minutes north of Lahaina by car and has a little pool and a waterfall, a small fitness room, and a 24-hour-reception.
 Tours can be easily booked by the Island Activities desk.
 The woman there also gave us great tips about the area and food recommendations.
 Moreover, they have a welcome get-together for new hotel guests on several days.